sotoblanco/DataScience/R/README.md

 * __ANT Indicator Futures__: Folder that contains the ANT indicator for Futures market
 * __PGA Tour predictions__: Folder that contains predictions of the PGA tour events
 * __Sports analysis__: Folder that contains statistical analysis for sports
+* __Trading Strategies__: Folder that contains trading strategies for cryptocurrencies and stock market